Dicee/dicee.github.io/_posts/2020-10-02-1-unit-testing-learning-series-basics.md

    - if the API returns a value, compare this full value with an expected result.
 If the API is a void method, some mock verification may be done to verify side-effects that were expected did occur.
 - Tests should typically **NOT** do the following:
-   - verify methods were called on mocks for operations which have no side-effect (this would mean testing some implementation details rather than the high-level behaviour)
+   - verify methods were called on mocks for operations which have no side effect (this would mean testing some implementation details rather than the high-level behaviour)
    - verify that methods were called in a certain order if this order is not relevant to the high-level behaviour (it's almost never relevant!)
    - expose private members or methods as package-private for the purpose of testing.
 This is generally done because the class to test is not testable, which is a design flaw in itself.
     Testing internals doesn't guarantee the behaviour of the public API (which is what matters to production code) since there is no guarantee these internals are ever called in